yukun-dong/how-to/Send-notification-to-Teams.md

 The Notification in Teams feature enables you to build applications that consume events and send these as notifications to an individual person, a chat, or a channel in Teams.
 Notifications can be sent as plain text or [Adaptive Cards](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference).

-In this tutorial, you will learn:
+## In this tutorial, you will learn

 Get started with Teams Toolkit and TeamsFx SDK:
   * [How to create a new notification bot](#Create-a-new-Notification-Project)